luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ### Significance Testing
 Two independent-sample significance tests were considered in this case.

-#### Welch's t-test
-Welch's t-test was used in the case both groups passed the normality test.
+**Welch's t-test** was used in the case both groups passed the normality test.
 This is because this test compares mean differences, making it appropriate for when distributional assumptions are met.

-#### Mann-Whitney U Test
-When at least one group violated the normality assumptions, the Mann-Whitney U test was used instead because this test does not rely on distributional assumptions and compares rank other, making it more robust to skewed distributions and outliers.
+When at least one group violated the normality assumptions, the **Mann-Whitney U test** was used instead because this test does not rely on distributional assumptions and compares rank other, making it more robust to skewed distributions and outliers.

 ### Effect size estimation
-In addition to statistical significance, effect sizes should be computed to help indicate the practical relevance of an observed difference.
+In addition to statistical significance, **effect sizes** should be computed to help indicate the practical relevance of an observed difference.

-For Welch's t-test, 'Cohen's d' was used to quantify standardized mean differences.
-For the Mann-Whitney U test, the 'common language effect size' was computed, representing the probability that a randomly selected observation from one group exceeds an observation from another group.
+For Welch's t-test, **Cohen's d** was used to quantify standardized mean differences.
+For the Mann-Whitney U test, the **common language effect size** was computed, representing the probability that a randomly selected observation from one group exceeds an observation from another group.

 These measures are meant to provide insight into the magnitude of observed effects, independent of sample size.